-How might we use computation to dive deeper into our explorations and inventions?
+How might we use computation to dive deeper into our creations and inventions?
 Could it strengthen our brains?

 Young children are wildly creative.
 Building tools for kids can support their inventions and healthy development too.